 On behalf of The Law Office of Gustavo E. Frances, P.A.

 Divorce is both a beginning and an ending rolled into one experience.
 Because divorce can take months or even years to complete, many people find themselves starting a new life while still working through the details of their divorce.
-Our Fort Lauderdale Divorce Lawyers at The Law Offices of Gustavo E. Frances has worked with many clients over the years who were simultaneously working on their divorce and planning their new life.
+Our Fort Lauderdale divorce attorney at The Law Office Of Gustavo E. Frances, P.A. has worked with many clients over the years who were simultaneously working on their divorce and planning their new life.
 Not every divorce is messy like the media portrays.
 Some divorces end in great partnerships as couples feel less pressure on their relationships.
 Just because divorce takes time doesn’t mean you can’t start on your new life.
 This applies to everyone who gets a divorce, including same-sex couples.

 The New Divorce